shuLhan/dsv/README.md

 end of record.
 * `Skip`: optional, boolean, default is `false`.
 If true the column will be saved in dataset when reading input file, otherwise it will be ignored.
+* `ValueSpace`: optional, slice of string, default is empty.
+This contain the string representation of all possible value in column.

 ### Input